 No. 16 Michigan needs late surge to beat Illinois 42-25

+Shea Patterson and the Wolverines put together a long touchdown drive and the Michigan defense forced two turnovers in a late surge to hold off Illinois 42-25 on Saturday.

+“We rose to the challenge,” Wolverines coach Jim Harbaugh said.
+“But yeah, it got interesting for a while there.”

-CHAMPAIGN, Ill. — Hassan Haskins ran for 125 yards and a touchdown, Zach Charbonnet had 116 yards rushing, and No. 16 Michigan needed a late surge to put away Illinois 42-25 on Saturday.
+Hassan Haskins ran for 125 yards and a touchdown and Zach Charbonnet had 116 yards on the ground for the Wolverines (5-1, 3-1 Big Ten), who were up 28-0 at half.

-Michigan responded with a long drive capped by Shea Patterson’s 5-yard touchdown pass to Donovan Peoples-Jones.
-Patterson ran for a score after Michigan forced a turnover at the Illini 1 to seal it for Michigan.
+Michigan drove 79 yards in 10 plays, capped by Patterson’s 5-yard touchdown pass to Donovan Peoples-Jones.
+Patterson sealed it with a touchdown run after Illinois turned the ball over at its 1.

+“We are doing a good job taking the ball away.
+That’s giving us a spark,” Illinois coach Lovie Smith said.
+“They pulled away late with us turning the ball over.”

 Matt Robinson, starting for the injured quarterback Brandon Peters, a graduate transfer from Michigan, was 16 of 25 for 192 yards and one touchdown for Illinois.
 He also ran for a score.